 Under the Energy Policy Act of 2005, Georgia Transmission, as an owner of bulk electric system assets, is subject to mandatory reliability standards.
 FERC, the federal agency that regulates the interstate transmission of electricity, certified NERC as the national organization to establish and enforce mandatory reliability standards.
 Volunteer industry experts and NERC staff work collaboratively to develop standards, subject to FERC approval.
 FERC and NERC both have the authority to impose penalties for violations of FERC-approved reliability standards.
 We are registered with NERC as a Transmission Owner, Transmission Service Provider, Planning Coordinator, Transmission Planner and Distribution Provider.
-Currently, we are subject to 58 mandatory reliability standards and support compliance with several other mandatory reliability standards applicable to Oglethorpe and GSOC.
+Currently, we are subject to 57 mandatory reliability standards and support compliance with several other mandatory reliability standards applicable to Oglethorpe and GSOC.
 Our industry experts monitor standards development activity and participate in various NERC standards drafting teams.
 Our goal is to provide technical expertise to NERC to ensure standards are developed based on sound reliability principles.

 We have a formal compliance program to identify and assess new or revised mandatory reliability standards applicable to our system and facilities; implement processes, procedures, and service agreements to support compliance; and perform routine monitoring to provide assurance of ongoing compliance.
-Through this monitoring, we have identified and self-reported several minimal risk issues to SERC Reliability Corporation (SERC), the entity with delegated authority from NERC to enforce mandatory reliability standards in all or parts of 16 central and southeastern states.
-We are awaiting word of SERC's final disposition of these items.
+Through this monitoring, we have identified and self-reported several minimal risk issues to SERC Reliability Corporation (SERC), the entity with delegated authority from NERC to enforce mandatory reliability standards across the southeastern and central regions of the United States.
+To date, none of our self-reported issues have triggered a regulatory enforcement action or resulted in fines or penalties from NERC.
+We are awaiting final disposition from SERC on two open self-reports, which we anticipate to be handled similarly.

 As part of its responsibilities, SERC uses various monitoring methods, including audits and spot checks, to identify possible violations of reliability standards.
 SERC last performed an audit of Georgia Transmission in 2017.
 Other than one minor issue identified during the audit related to software patching and the open self-reported issues, SERC found no violations and concluded we were in compliance with the standards reviewed.
-We anticipate our next SERC audit to be in 2020.
+Our next SERC audit is scheduled for October 2020.
 For Georgia Transmission, like all registered entities, failure to meet federal mandatory reliability standards or other mandated standards in the future can lead to significant assessed fines and penalties or mandated remedial action plans.

-In January 2020, the scope of the assets requiring protection under the Cyber Infrastructure Protection (CIP) standards will expand significantly.
-Additionally, new standards related to supply chain cyber security risk management have been approved by FERC and will become mandatory in July 2020.
+In January 2020, the scope of the assets requiring protection under the Cyber Infrastructure Protection (CIP) standards expanded significantly.
+Additionally, new standards related to supply chain cybersecurity risk management have been approved by FERC and will become mandatory in July 2020.
 The increasingly stringent reliability requirements in the areas of cyber and physical security could require us to invest in additional technology, equipment, personnel, processes, and services.

 In addition to mandatory reliability standards, we are subject to other federal regulations.
 For example, as a "transmitting utility" under the Federal Power Act, we are subject to mandatory wheeling orders that FERC issues.
-Mandatory wheeling orders compel transmitting utilities to transmit electricity across their transmission systems.
+Mandatory wheeling orders compel Contents

+20 Selected Financial Data 21 Management's Discussion and Analysis of Financial Condition and Results of Operations transmitting utilities to transmit electricity across their transmission systems.
 Furthermore, under Section 211A of the Federal Power Act, FERC potentially could order us to offer transmission service at rates and terms that are comparable to service we provide ourselves.
 Currently, we are not a public utility subject to FERC jurisdiction under the Federal Power Act, which exempts us from a large number of FERC regulations; however, there is no guarantee we will remain exempt from such additional regulations in the future.